progit/progit/de/07-customizing-git/01-chapter7.markdown

 <!--Putting that in your `update` script will reject updates that contain commits that have messages that don’t adhere to your rule.-->

-Wenn Du diesen Auszug in dein `update` Skript einbaust, wird jeder Push abgelehnt, der eine Commit Nachricht enthält, die nicht Deinen Regeln entspricht.
+Wenn Du diesen Auszug in Dein `update` Skript einbaust, wird jeder Push abgelehnt, der eine Commit Nachricht enthält, die nicht Deinen Regeln entspricht.

 <!--#### Enforcing a User-Based ACL System ####-->
 #### Einrichten eines benutzerspezifischen ACL-Systems ####